Our plane touches down at Gatwick, but in our hearts, we're still flying high.

 Within the first week, I'm contacted by a friend who tells me there's a vacancy where she works for someone to do stock control and accounts to provide maternity cover.
 The pay is far more than I have ever earned before.

-J and I start a self-defense class.
+J and I start a self-defence class.
 We're such naturals, the instructor keeps us behind after every class to give us free extra sessions.

 Sorted.
 Everything's going my way.
 I have an ongoing relationship (which had always been non-monogamous), somewhere to live and an income that will enable me to save.
 Once we come up with a practical plan, we should be able to return to Grenada well within the year.